RhinoDevel/RoomVentHint/README.md

  2. find the location where the vertical outdoor temperature line crosses the line of outdoor relative humidity
  3. evaluate which of these points is further up in the graph, i.e. has a higher absolute humidity

-An alternative representation of the same relationship plot the given values (temperature and relative humidity) on the two axes and colour-codes the absolute humidity:
+An alternative representation of the same relationship plots the given values (temperature and relative humidity) on the two axes and color-codes the absolute humidity:

 ![](ah_plot.png)